abylaw/asyncy-front-end/packages/microservice.guide/commands/README.md

 # Commands
+Defining commands give developers a way to organize which microservices are exposed and how they are used within an application or platform.

+Properly defining commands can assist with the following:
+  - Service discovery
+  - Documentation
+  - Operational insight

-Services **SHOULD** define commands and the arguments that can be provided in the command.
+Services **SHOULD** define commands and arguments that can be used.

 [[toc]]

-## Overview
+# Basic Usage

 ```yaml
 commands: